 - a bachelor program consists of at least 120 Credit Hours. - 14 and 7 teaching weeks are the minimum length of a regular and summer semesters, respectively. - Minimum and maximum loads of a full-time student are 12 and 19 Credit Hours in a regular semester, and 9 Credit Hours is the maximum load in a summer semester.
-Specific exceptions are applied in accordance with the HEC regulations. - Admission, student transfer, teaching staff, learning resources, physical resources, requirements for continuing the study and graduation are per HEC regulations.
+Specific exceptions are applied in accordance with the HEC regulations. - Regulation related to online/hybrid program

+Admission, student transfer, teaching staff, learning resources, physical resources, requirements for continuing the study and graduation are per HEC regulations.